a16z/helios/README.md

 helios --execution-rpc $ETH_RPC_URL
 ```

-`$ETH_RPC_URL` must be an Ethereum provider that supports the `eth_getProof` endpoint.
+`$ETH_RPC_URL` must be an [supported Ethereum Execution API Provider](#supported-execution-api-providers) that provides the `eth_getProof` endpoint.
 Infura does not currently support this.
 We recommend using Alchemy.

 Helios will now run a local RPC server at `http://127.0.0.1:8545`.

 Helios provides examples in the [`examples/`](./examples/) directory.
 To run an example, you can execute `cargo run -p helios --example <example_name>` from inside the helios repository.
+Replace `<example_name>` with a filename from that directory excluding its file extension.

+> When running the examples you are using Helios as a library, so the config files (e.g. ~/.helios/helios.toml) and CLI arguments are not used, and instead all configuration is done using the `ClientBuilder`.

 Helios also provides documentation of its supported RPC methods in the [rpc.md](./rpc.md) file.